-- 6. All doctors will pass through this threshold unless they have demonstrably failed to comply with any of the following criteria: - participated in job planning: - made every reasonable effort to meet the time and service commitments in their Job Plan and participated in the annual Job Plan review: - met the personal objectives in the Job Plan, or where this is not achieved for reasons beyond the doctors control, made every reasonable effort to do so; and - worked towards any changes identified in the last Job Plan review as being necessary to support achievement of joint objectives. - participated satisfactorily in the appraisal process in accordance with the GMC's requirements set out in 'Good Medical Practice'; - undertaken 360 degree appraisal/feedback (in the year preceding threshold one); and - for those doctors undertaking private practice, taken up any offer to undertake Additional Programmed Activities in accordance with Schedule 7 of the Terms and Conditions of Service and met the standards governing the relationship between private practice and NHS commitments set out in Schedule 10 of the Terms and Conditions of Service.
+- 6. All doctors will pass through this threshold unless they have demonstrably failed to comply with any of the following criteria: - participated in job planning: - made every reasonable effort to meet the time and service commitments in their Job Plan and participated in the annual Job Plan review; - met the personal outcomes in the Job Plan, or where this is not achieved for reasons beyond the doctors control, made every reasonable effort to do so; and - worked towards any changes identified in the last Job Plan review as being necessary to support achievement of joint outcomes. - participated satisfactorily in the appraisal process in accordance with the GMC's requirements set out in 'Good Medical Practice'; and, - undertaken 360 degree appraisal/feedback (in the year preceding threshold one).